Join the Dutch water sector taking the stage with a packed programme

 In light of the UAE's goal to ensure its food security and its need for potable water, this creates many opportunities for cooperation in the water, energy and food sectors.

-As the Expo 2020 Dubai is a World Expo, it offers great opportunities for participants to connect and liaise with leading global water experts in the aforementioned thematic weeks.
+As the Expo 2020 Dubai is a World Expo, it offers great opportunities for participants to connect and liaise with leading global water experts in these thematic weeks.

 LG Sonic is proud to be a part of Expo 2020 Dubai.
 As our company operates internationally, Expo 2020 Dubai is the ideal setting for us to showcase our unique technology that controls harmful algal blooms and brings balance back to aquatic ecosystems.